hunter-college-ossd-spr19/Chocolate-Spaghet-weekly/README.md

 are in the template and can always be read there.
 As an idea, it could be something like this:

-> This repository belongs to ... and contains weekly blogs written ...
+> This repository belongs to ... and contains weekly blogs written by ...
+> for a course in Open Source software development.